LEARNAcademy/syllabus/react/state.md

 Everything in React is a component. **State** is a special variable that stores data that determines how the component renders and behaves.
 Components can be broken down into two basic categories: components that hold state and components that do not hold state.
 If a component is holding data in a state variable it is referred to as a **logic component**.
 If a component does not hold state it is considered a **display component**.
 It is important to make the distinction as we want to streamline the data flow in our apps, ensure a clear separation of concerns, and be able to fix any issues quickly.

-To make a component dynamic, the value of state must often change as the user interacts with the application.
-To change the value of a state variable we use a method called useState. **useState()** is special method that allows us to define state variables with initial values and provides a method to update that value.
+To make a component dynamic, the value of state must change as the user interacts with the application.
+To change the value of a state variable, we use a method called useState. **useState()** is special method that allows us to define state variables with initial values and provides a method to update that value.
 Special methods such as `useState` are called React hooks. **React hooks** are a set of built-in method for functional components allowing developers to "hook" into reusable features in React.

 ### Counter Example

 Here is an example that creates a simple counter application in React.
-We start with `App.js` displaying a heading tag and a tag for our where the counter will live.
+We start with _App.js_ displaying a heading tag and a tag designated for our counter.

 **src/App.js**